 AI Implementation Leader

-Orchestrate the PMO-style migration of legacy, deterministic Fortune 500 systems into probabilistic, autonomous AI ecosystems.
+Orchestrate the PMO-style migration of legacy, deterministic Fortune 500 systems into probabilistic, autonomous AI architectures.

 2026 Market Economics